 Families may divide the semester costs into monthly installments using a payment plan through Tuition Management Systems (TMS).
-For a \$45 fee, payments may be made for the entire semester on an interest-free, five-month payment plan beginning July 1 and ending November 1 and then beginning again for the Spring on December 1 and ending on April 1.
+For a \$40 fee per semester, payments may be made for the entire semester on an interest-free, five-month payment plan beginning July 1 and ending November 1 and then beginning again for the spring on December 1 and ending on April 1.
+Families must reapply each semester.
 For more information or to enroll contact TMS at 800-722-4867 or visit the website https://dean.afford.com.